easy-koa/easy-koa/README.md

 #### Middlewares

-OneKoa is based on koa, so it supports all koa middleware.
+EasyKoa is based on koa, so it supports all koa middleware.
 But we want you to use async function whenever possible.
 This is also koa's hope.

 ## Docs